serhatbsts/ComputerScienceStudentsSummerHomeWork/README.md

 https://www.designgurus.io/answers/detail/SOLID-design-principles?gad_source=1&gclid=CjwKCAjwrvyxBhAbEiwAEg_KghHhNQnTZ5eqEyzNx7Inh0o4w0sOQ8r6CdTzt8bpxVL_jFwMmSSBNRoCFt0QAvD_BwE

 ### -Use git for version control.
-Create a repository in github, and share the link with me.
+Create a repository in GitHub, and share the link with me.
 Use branches for development,and create a pull request to master branch for review.
 Send me the PR link for review.
-Without PR and review you can't merge to master branch.
+Without PR and review you can't merge to a master branch.
 Follow the review comments

 - Follow clean git history for the project.
 Write good commit messages.
 Make sure that the commit messages are clear and understandable.